LuisAlbertoVasquezVargas/Kick-TTS-Chatbot/README.md

   ```
   luxinv dice Hola, ¿cómo estás?
   ```
+  If you provide another voice identifier (for example, `!Pedro Buenas tardes`), the system will use that voice (after formatting it) for speech synthesis.

 - **Toggle TTS:**
   In the terminal where the app is running, type any command containing “on” or “off” to enable or disable TTS.